Cómo reservar en el Pokémon Café (Osaka y Tokio): la guía completa de 2026

 You pay the flat fee (equivalent to GBP 8) on Stripe.
 The amount is shown and charged in your own local currency before you confirm.
 Payment goes through Stripe Checkout.
 We never see your card details.
 We only receive your name and email.

-At 6pm JST, our bot competes.
+When the release fires, our bot competes.
 We run pre-warmed sessions against the cafe and submit the eight-step form for your party as soon as the release opens.

 You get a confirmation email.
 As soon as we secure a seat, you receive an email with the date, time, party size, and the cafe-side reservation reference.